coredns/deployment/kubernetes/README.md

 $ kubectl delete --namespace=kube-system deployment kube-dns
 ~~~

+NOTE: It is recommended to delete the kube-dns depployment else if both CoreDNS and kube-dns are running, queries may randomly hit either
+CoreDNS or kube-dns.

 For non-RBAC deployments, you'll need to edit the resulting yaml before applying it:
 1. Remove the line `serviceAccountName: coredns` from the `Deployment` section.
 2. Remove the `ServiceAccount`, `ClusterRole`, and `ClusterRoleBinding` sections.